Transport Information For A One day in Hamburg Itinerary

 Transport In Hamburg

-Hamburg is served by the U-Bahn and the S-bahn metro trains which offer a great service so idea for 1 day in Hamburg.
+Hamburg is served by the U-Bahn and the S-bahn metro trains which offer a great service, so it’s ideal for 1 day in Hamburg.

-The system works on zones similar to many other metro systems around the world.
-Most tourists would only be visiting zones A-B which is within the “City Zone”.
+The system works in zones similar to many other metro systems around the world.
+Most tourists would only be visiting zones A-B which are within the “City Zone”.

 If you are coming and going from the Airport however then you will be heading out of the City Zone.
-You can buy tickets according to the distance, zones or type in the machine specific stations so this is the best way to get from the airport to the city.
+You can buy tickets according to the distance, and zones or type in the machine-specific stations so this is the best way to get from the airport to the city.

 It also works on a single ticket basis where you can buy “Short Journey” or “Local Journey” within the AB zone.

 Day tickets can be bought and you have a choice of a “9 am Day Ticket” or an “All Day Ticket”.
-The All Day ticket is a little more expensive and this is because it covers the rush hour between 6am – 9am whereas the other tickets covers all hours apart from these.
+The All Day ticket is a little more expensive and this is because it covers the rush hour between 6 am – 9 am whereas the other tickets cover all hours apart from these.
 It’s a bit like a Peak and Off Peak ticket.
 You can also get Day Group Tickets too.
 These day tickets are then priced according to how many zones they cover.

 We recommend if you’re doing Hamburg in a day then to get an All Day Ticket to save you time and cover your whole 24 hours in Hamburg.